Cultivate An Exceptional Life Despite

 • Hearing Impairments: Individuals with profound deafness or severe hearing loss may qualify.

-• Chronic Health Conditions: Chronic illnesses like multiple sclerosis, chronic fatigue syndrome, fibromyalgia, arthritis, or Parkinson’s disease may limit physical abilities enough to qualify for the pass.
+• Certain Chronic Health Conditions: Chronic illnesses like multiple sclerosis, chronic fatigue syndrome, fibromyalgia, arthritis, or Parkinson’s disease may limit physical abilities enough to qualify for the pass.

 • Neurological or Cognitive Disabilities: Disabilities like brain injuries, epilepsy, Alzheimer’s, or other cognitive impairments may also qualify.